 A blizzard of tax acronyms now attach to inbound and outbound business investments: FATCA, FBAR, FIRPTA, FDAP, Subpart-F, and many more.
-Whether you are a foreign or domestic company or individual, San Francisco tax attorney Andrew L. Jones can be your guide on both inbound tax planning and compliance (meaning the U.S. taxation of foreign investments in America) and outbound tax compliance (U.S. taxation of American investments in foreign countries).
+Whether you are a foreign or domestic company or individual, international tax attorney Andrew L. Jones can be your guide on both inbound tax planning and compliance (meaning the U.S. taxation of foreign investments in America) and outbound tax compliance (U.S. taxation of American investments in foreign countries).

 With proper tax planning, businesses and individuals can minimize the tax on their inbound and outbound investments without sacrificing the necessary flexibility to meet business challenges and continue growth.